 Have you noticed a sudden loss of appetite in your child?
 Don’t worry, I’ve been in a similar situation and have gathered some important information on how long a toddler can go without eating and the reasons behind their decreased appetite.

 My daughters were totally different when it comes to eating.
 The older one is a picky eater, while the younger one was eating everything I prepare.
 It was a joy watching her eat.
 So one day she just stopped eating.

-I also did a bit of research based on moms’ experiences on the subject, so you can find the data in this article.
+I also did a study based on moms’ experiences on the subject, so you can find the data in this article.
 It will probably soothe you, and you will realize you are not alone.